veer66/ext-bitext/README.md

 ext-bitext
 ==========

-ext-bitext is a tool for extracting translation pairs from a set of localisation files i.e. GNU gettext .po files
+ext-bitext is a tool for extracting translation pairs from a set of localisation files i.e. GNU gettext .po files, and XLIFF files.

 Prerequisite
 ------------